Tomptez/bibfilter/Readme.md

 ## How to run the application on your local computer

-First make sure you have [git](https://github.com/git-for-windows/git/releases/latest), `bash` (which is comes with git) and Version 3.8.1 of [python](https://www.python.org/downloads/release/python-381/) (and `pip` which will be installed together with python on windows) installed.
+First make sure you have [git](https://github.com/git-for-windows/git/releases/latest), `bash` (which is comes with git) and the version of python that is specified in the runtime.txt [here]https://www.python.org/downloads/) (and `pip` which will be installed together with python on windows) installed.
-You will also need [PostgreSQL](https://www.postgresql.org/download/) to start the application and create a new Database called bibfilter
+You will also need [PostgreSQL](https://www.postgresql.org/download/) to create the database.

 Next, clone the repository to your local machine from your (git) bash terminal